charles-m-doan/distinction-space/content/Supportive/On_Permitting_Nonsense.md

 # On Permitting Nonsense

-Discourse about reality can either permit anything or impose constraints on what counts as saying something at all.
-The Minimal Admissibility Framework adopts the latter stance.
-It treats disciplined intelligibility as a non-negotiable condition for substantive claims, while allowing unrestricted freedom to gesture, remain silent, or invoke ineffability outside that aim.
-What follows fixes the consequences of this choice and the distinctions it requires.
+Discourse about reality can either dispense with constraints altogether or operate under conditions that determine what counts as saying something at all.
+The Minimal Admissibility Framework (MAF) adopts the latter stance.
+It treats disciplined intelligibility as a constitutive requirement for substantive claims, while allowing unrestricted freedom to gesture, remain silent, or invoke ineffability outside that aim.
+What follows fixes the consequences of this stance and the distinctions it entails.

 ## I. Optionality in a Trivial Sense